 GNI, Media Lab and the EJC have built a six-month programme specifically tailored to the needs of content startups in Europe.
-You will benefit from Media Lab’s experience in supporting media startups and from EJC’s extensive European network and active community: there will be workshops, coaching and high-profile networking opportunities.
-Additionally, as a participant you will get access to up to € 25,000 in grants for running revenue-generating experiments, should you need it.
+Participants benefit from Media Lab’s experience in supporting media startups and from EJC’s extensive European network and active community: they will take part in workshops, coaching and high-profile networking opportunities.
+Additionally, they get access to up to € 25,000 in grants for running revenue-generating experiments, should they need it.

 The GNI Startups Lab Europe aims to help journalistic startups better understand their audiences, create higher quality content (text, audio and/or video) and navigate the pitfalls of monetisation.
 At the end of the programme, you will have improved your capabilities to sustainably provide your audience with high quality journalism.

-All phases will be fully remote and mostly held as live video calls.
-They will be separated by Pitch Days, giving you and your team the opportunity to demonstrate your progress to a group of media industry experts.
+All phases are held fully remote and mostly as live video calls.
+They will be separated by Pitch Days, giving the teams the opportunity to demonstrate their progress to a group of media industry experts.
 The programme will end with a celebratory Demo Day.